BoluwatifeEfuwape/BoluwatifeEfuwape/README.md

 I'm an aspiring Python software developer with a background in business process automation via Robotic Process Automation (RPA).

-I'm currently developing my software engineering skills through a **Python software development bootcamp with Code Black Females**.
+I'm currently developing my software engineering skills through a **Python software development bootcamp with Coding Black Females**.

 This GitHub documents my learning journey as I strengthen my foundations in Python, problem-solving, and software development best practices.
 Here, you’ll find coursework, practice exercises, and projects that reflect my growth as a developer.